malliina/tech.malliina.com/docs/munit-http4s.md

 ---
 # MUnit with http4s

+Write integration tests to prevent regressions in your code.
 [MUnit](https://scalameta.org/munit/ "MUnit website") is a Scala testing library.
 [Http4s](https://http4s.org/ "http4s website") is a web framework for Scala.
-To prevent regressions in your code, write integration tests.
 This post demonstrates how to write integration tests for http4s web services using MUnit.

 ```scala mdoc:invisible